exceptionless/Website/content/news/2013/2013-12-19-find-customer-facing-bugs-with-exceptionless-case-study.md

 ### What customers were experiencing

-> &#8220;After a site upgrade, **every page** of the site was crashing if the customer had been previously logged in.&#8221; &#8211; ApexCCTV
+> "After a site upgrade, **every page** of the site was crashing if the customer had been previously logged in." - ApexCCTV

-So, if a user had selected the &#8220;keep me logged in&#8221; box the last time they logged in, prior to the update, nothing was working for them.
+So, if a user had selected the "keep me logged in" box the last time they logged in, prior to the update, nothing was working for them.

 ### The cause